JialiXu12/SkillsExtraction/README.md

-This script is designed to extract soft and hard skills from text data (e.g., CVs or resumes) using pre-trained models from the HuggingFace Model Hub.
+This script is designed to extract soft and hard skills from text data (e.g., CVs or resumes) using pre-trained models from the HuggingFace Model Hub and is compatible with Jupyter Notebook and Python 3.10.1.
 The script uses two transformer-based models to perform this task:

 1. [Soft skills extraction](https://huggingface.co/jjzha/jobbert_skill_extraction)
 2. [Hard/Knowledge skills extraction](https://huggingface.co/jjzha/jobbert_knowledge_extraction)